-Introducing our international young artists, who this year are the Vandepeer Quartet, the Moody Trio, the Hayward Quartet and the Jacquin Trio.
-The day begins with a morning of public masterclasses, followed by an afternoon of music, the programme will include these pieces and more.
+Introducing our international young artists, who this year are the Vandepeer Quartet, the Moody Trio, the Hayward Trio and the Jacquin Trio.
+The day begins with a morning of public masterclasses, followed by an afternoon of music.

 Arensky Piano Trio in D minor, op.
 32 (Moody Trio)

 Tickets £45, including lunch